Pro bono work

-We have a long-standing commitment to pro bono work and have worked with the Bar Pro Bono Unit and Free Representation Unit for many years.
+We have a long-standing commitment to pro bono work and have worked with Advocate (formerly known as the Bar Pro Bono Unit) and Free Representation Unit for many years.

 Our barristers have provided assistance to those who need it but cannot afford it, ranging from short advices to multi-day trials.

-Collectively, we make four figure donations annually to the Bar Pro Bono Unit.
+Collectively, we make four figure donations annually to Advocate (Bar Pro Bono).
 Individual barristers also give up their time to act as voluntary advisors at local law centres

 We are continually looking at ways to reduce our carbon footprint and to adopt environmentally sustainable practices.
 As a member of the Legal Sustainability Alliance, we benchmark our carbon footprint and aim to continually reduce it.